 Adapted from “Piedmontese Peppers” by Elizabeth David in At Elizabeth David’s Table, compiled by Jill Norman (Michael Joseph, 2010).

-Serves variable; assume ½ to 1 pepper per person
+Serves as many as you like; assume ½ to 1 pepper per person

 Bell peppers—red, yellow, or green